Skip to main content

 You now have a working pipeline that delivers Rodz intent signals into Slack the moment they fire.
 Your sales team can see funding rounds, key hires, and competitive movements without switching tools or waiting for a daily digest.

-- Track conversion rates from signal to meeting to deal.
-This data will help you prioritize which signal types deliver the most pipeline value.
+• Track conversion rates from signal to meeting to deal.
+That data will tell you which signal types actually drive pipeline.